 A hajj closer to normal: 1 million Muslims begin pilgrimage

-One million pilgrims from across the globe amassed on Thursday in the holy city of Mecca in Saudi Arabia to perform the initial rites of the hajj, marking the largest Islamic pilgrimage since the coronavirus pandemic upended the annual event — a key pillar of Islam.
+A million pilgrims from across the globe gathered on Thursday in the holy city of Mecca in Saudi Arabia to perform the rites of the hajj, marking the largest Islamic pilgrimage since the COVID-19 pandemic upended the annual event — a key pillar of Islam.

 That includes praying around the cube-shaped Kaaba, the holiest shrine in Islam.
 At the center of the Grand Mosque's courtyard on Thursday, thousands of unmasked pilgrims circled the Kaaba.

-The crowds, visibly thinner than usual, moved counter-clockwise around the granite building in a blur, their hearts tilting toward the structure meant to symbolize the oneness of God in Islam.
+The crowds, visibly thinner than in pre-pandemic years, moved counterclockwise around the granite building in a blur, their hearts tilting toward the structure meant to symbolize the oneness of Allah in Islam.
 Wherever they are in the world, observant Muslims face the Kaaba to pray daily.

-Pilgrims appeared to throw COVID-19 caution to the wind as they thronged the Grand Mosque — in sharp contrast to the social distancing and mask requirements of the past two years.
-This time, there were signs of lingering vigilance.
+Pilgrims appeared to throw COVID-19 caution to the wind this year as they thronged the Grand Mosque — in sharp contrast to the social distancing and mask requirements of the past two years.

+“This year the number of pilgrims is huge, thank Allah,” said Mohammad Qabbani, a pilgrim from Sudan.
+“There are no high numbers of COVID-19 cases.
+The situation is good.”

-Typically, worshippers would fight the crowds for a chance to touch and kiss the black stone on the Kaaba's eastern corner, but the government has banned this practice.
+But there were still signs of vigilance.
+Typically, worshippers would fight the crowds for a chance to touch and kiss the black stone on the Kaaba's eastern corner, but the government has again banned this practice, for the third year.
 Saudi authorities also distributed bottles of water from the holy Zamzam well instead of allowing pilgrims to drink from cups at the mosque.
 Thousands of medical workers were on hand to assist those in need.

 This year, the hajj is open to just 1 million foreign and domestic pilgrims who have been fully vaccinated against the coronavirus, tested negative for COVID-19 and are between 18 and 65 years old.
 Authorities estimate 85% have arrived from abroad.